hepix-virtualisation/vmcaster/README.md

     $ cp /etc/vmcaster/vmcaster.cfg.template ~/.vmcaster.cfg

-When it comes to uploading images and imagelists you will need to add to this file for your own site specific settings.
+When it comes to uploading images and image lists you will need to add to this file for your own site specific settings.

 Background
 ----------

 An image list contains an array of images and an array of endorsers.
-Imagelists Images and Endorsers can all have key value pair attributes.
-Some of these attributes are required in every imagelist.
-Similarly Endorsers and Images have a set of required meta data.
-Every Imagelists must have an endorser, but no images is allowed.
+Image lists images and endorsers can all have key value pair attributes.
+Some of these attributes are required in every image list.
+Similarly, endorsers and images have a set of required meta data.
+Every image list must have an endorser, but no images are allowed.

 The easiest way to start playing with image list publishing is to copy some one else's hard work.